Adnan-Memos/ML-01/ReadMe.md

 # Book Recommendation ML System (Pr/3)

-## Description
+## Overview

-Book Recommendation ML System is a IV-Sem B.E.
-IT CBIT Mini Project
+The *Book Recommendation ML System* is a machine learning-based web application designed to suggest books based on user preferences.
+By entering the title of a book, users receive recommendations for ten similar books based on genre and average rating.
+This project fosters reading habits by making it easier for users to discover new books.

 ## Completion Date

-Completed in Jul 2023.
+July 2023

-## Introduction
+## Tools and Technologies

-My project aims to develop a book recommendation web application using machine learning.
-Users can input a book title they enjoyed, and based on genre and average rating, the system suggests ten similar books.
-The application, built with Python using Streamlit for the interface, provides an accessible and user-friendly experience.
-Data preprocessing and exploration are performed using Python libraries like pandas, matplotlib, and seaborn.

-The nearest neighbor algorithm is employed to find relevant book recommendations.
-The 'BX-Book-Ratings.csv' dataset from Kaggle is utilized.
-This Book Recommendation System offers a convenient solution for discovering new books and fostering reading habits.
+Python, Streamlit, Nearest Neighbor Algorithm, Pandas, Matplotlib, Seaborn, Kaggle Dataset, Jupyter Notebook

 ## Installation